pippim/pippim.github.io/_posts/2018/2018-05-13-Weather-from-terminal.md

 ```

 as illustrated in the top-voted answer. `wttr.in` also makes a great "splash" screen every time you open the terminal.
 Do this by adding it to your `~/.bashrc` file.
-I've done that to include Weather, Date, Time and Distribution information as detailed in this answer: https://askubuntu.com/questions/1020692/how-can-i-get-this-terminal-splash-screen
+I've done that to include Weather, Date, Time and Distribution information as detailed in this answer: [Terminal splash screen with Weather, Calendar, Time & Sysinfo?]({% post_url /2018/2018-03-30-Terminal-splash-screen-with-Weather,-Calendar,-Time-&-Sysinfo? %})

 [![Bash Splash in Windows 10.png][1]][1]